iamprashantjain/UsedCarPricePredictor/README.md

 20. Create docker image of the app using Dockerfile
 21. Test run it on local system, If runs successfully then add it to CI/CD pipeline

-    - FOR /F "tokens=*" %i IN ('docker ps -aq') DO docker rm -f %i & FOR /F "tokens=*" %i IN ('docker images -aq') DO docker rmi -f %i & FOR /F "tokens=*" %i IN ('docker volume ls -q') DO docker volume rm %i & docker system prune -a --volumes --force
+    - docker system prune -a --volumes -f
     - docker build -t used-car-price-container . && docker run -it -p 8000:8000 --rm --name used-car-container -e DAGSHUB_PAT=7bed6b5be2021b1a4eaae221787bcb048ab2bcfd used-car-price-container

-22. Add Creating Docker image and push image to Docker in CI
+22. Add Docker image creation and push image to Docker in CI
     - login ecr, build image, tag & push (as per show push commands)